30+ Stylish PowerPoint Color Schemes 2024

 What’s nice about these colors is that they are pretty neutral – since both are found in nature – and can be used with ease for design or text elements in a PowerPoint color scheme.

 If you are looking for a softer color palette, consider beige and gray.
-These hues can work well on screens or projected, making it a versatile option.
+These hues can work well on screens or projected, making them a versatile option.

 The nice thing about such a neutral palette is that it gives content plenty of room, so that will be the true focus of the presentation.